sorm/sorm/README.md

             = ""
         )

-> If you need an explanation with the code above, we create a SORM instance ready to work with objects of types `Artist`, `Style` and `Locale`.
+> If you need an explanation with the code above, we create a SORM instance ready to work with objects of types `Artist`, `Genre` and `Locale`.
 That instance connects to an in-memory H2 database without specifying user or password.

 Guess what, that's it!
 We now have an up and running database with a full schema structure required for storing our objects already created for us.
 All that's left to do is put it to use.